Applied Agricultural Research in West Michigan

 • Concise, visual summaries of field results

-• Workshops and discussion-based events with growers
+• Sensor installation workshops and discussion-based events with growers and students

 • Collaboration with educators and conservation staff